gabrielvincent/switcharoo/README.md

 ## Overview

-hyprshell is a Rust-based GUI designed to enhance window management in [Hyprland](https://github.com/hyprwm/Hyprland).
+Hyprshell (previously hyprswitch) is a Rust-based GUI designed to enhance window management in [Hyprland](https://github.com/hyprwm/Hyprland).
 It provides a powerful and customizable interface for switching between windows using keyboard shortcuts and GUI.
 The application also includes a launcher for running applications directly from the GUI.